katlegomaake/HexSoftwares_Simple_Banking_System/README.md

 ### Usage

 1. **Create an Account**:
-   - Enter your full name, customer ID, account number, and initial balance when prompted.
+   - Enter your full name, customer ID, account number, and initial balance when prompted,Pin.

 2. **Main Menu Options**:
    - **Deposit Money**: Enter the amount to deposit.